OISF/suricata-verify/tests/exception-policy-midstream-03/README.md

 # Test

-Check that Suricata behaves as expected with no midstream-policy set (that is, with default behavior), in IPS mode, in a stream first seen by Suricata in SYNACK stage.
+Check that Suricata behaves as expected with no midstream-policy set (that is, with default behavior) and midstream enabled, in IPS mode, in a stream first seen by Suricata in SYNACK stage.

 # Behavior

-With midstream true but no exception policy for midstream set we expect to see alerts and ``http`` events logged, as the portion of the flow available will be inspected and no exception policy for midstream will be applied.
+With midstream true but no exception policy for midstream set we expect to see alerts and ``http`` events logged, as the portion of the flow available will be inspected and no exception policy for midstream will be applied, as with midstream enabled, "auto" is set to "ignore" in IPS mode as well.

 # Pcap